Open-Catalyst-Project/om-data/electrolytes/README.md

 # Electrolytes MD Workflow

-This README provides rough guide on how to prepare and run bulk electrolyte simulations.
+This README provides a rough guide on how to prepare and run bulk electrolyte simulations.
 The workflow requires the following to be installed:
 1. NumPy
 2. Packmol: [https://m3g.github.io/packmol/](https://m3g.github.io/packmol/)
 3. Moltemplate: [https://www.moltemplate.org/](https://www.moltemplate.org/)